Artificial Intelligence: Boom or Doom?

 - Who is leading in this area?

-We introduce here the discussion as a whole, and the standing of A.I. in today’s world.
+We introduce here the discussion as a whole, and the standing of artificial intelligence in today’s world.
 We look to upcoming posts to take up some of the topics in more depth.
 Moderating the debate was senior journalist and commentator Roger Trapp, formerly of the Financial Times and the Independent on Sunday.

 Moderator Roger Trapp